On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: The sample

 The W07 model is defined as :

 The complete light curve $f_{tot}(t) = f_p(t) + f_a(t)$ contains two sets of four parameters $(T_{p},F_{p},\alpha_p,\tau_p; T_{a},F_{a},\alpha_a,\tau_a)$ that describe the prompt, ($f_p$), and the afterglow, ($f_a$), emission.
 The parameter $\alpha_{i}$ is the temporal power law decay index and the time $\tau_{i}$ is the initial rise timescale.
 In our analysis $\tau_a$ is free to vary.
 The transition from the exponential to the power law occurs at the point $(T_{i},F_{i}e^{-\tau_i/T_i})$.
 The time at which $f_p=f_a$ is the $T_{start}$ of the plateau.
-We excluded those GRBs for which the fitting procedure fails or when the determination of 1$\sigma$ confidence interval does not fulfill the Avni 1976 prescriptions \citep{Avni}.
+We excluded those GRBs for which the fitting procedure fails or when the determination of 1$\sigma$ confidence interval does not fulfill the Avni prescriptions \citep{Avni}.
 To select an observationally homogeneous class of sources, we adopt the Dainotti et al. (2016a) homogeneous samples of SEE and LGRBs without XRFs, SEE and GRBs associated with SNe.
 In Dainotti et al. (2016a), the selection for the SEE sample is taken from the catalogs of \citealt{norris2006,Levan2007,Rowlinson2013,Norris2010}.
 To select only the LONG-NO-SNe GRBs, all the GRB-SNe which follow the Hjorth \& Bloom (2011) classification were not considered.
 Similarly, all LGRBs consistent with the XRFs definition were removed.
 These criteria reduce the sample from 176 to $122$ long GRBs.
-Following Dainotti et (2016c), we used only the gold sample (40 GRBs), namely GRBs which have at least $5$ points at the beginning of the plateau and the angle of the plateau is less than $41$ degrees.
+Following Dainotti et (2016c), we used only the gold sample (40 GRBs), namely GRBs which have at least $5$ points at the beginning of the plateau and the angle of the plateau is less than $41$ degrees. {\bf Our sample of selected GRBs cover a huge redshift range ($0.033<z<9.4$).
+With these two selection criteria of the minimum number of points in the plateaus and the steepness of the plateau itself the sample of 122 LGRBs presenting plateaus is then reduced further to 40 GRBs.
+This sample presents clear observational features of the plateau emission that can lead to a better understanding of the emission process underlying it.
+The reason why we choose $41$ degrees depends on the fact that the distribution of the angles follow a Gaussian distribution with a $10\%$ outliers beyond $41$ degrees.
+For details about the distribution see Fig. 10 of Appendix B in Dainotti et al. 2017b.}